marcozee03/FMOD-GODOT/README.md

 **Flags**
 -o
-    flag specifies where to copy the outputs of the command to notice how it should be the path to the addons directory of your godot project.
+    flag specifies where to copy the outputs of the command to notice how it should be the path to the addons directory of your Godot project.
 -p
     flag is currently one of 3 options "windows" "linux" and "all"
 -f